wangziqi2013/wangziqi2013.github.io/_posts/2019-01-09- black-box-concurrent-data-structures-for-numa-architectures.markdown

 thread has FAA'ed "logTail", but has not finished writing its local operations.
 To deal with this, all entries in the global log has a valid bit.
 The bit is only set after the operation has been written.
 If a log entry with valid bit clear is seen by the combiner thread, the latter must spin and wait for it to become valid.
-In practice this should occur only rarely.
-After synchronizing with the global log, the combiner thread then proceeds to the local flat combing stage, and
+In practice this should occur only infrequently.
+After synchronizing with the global log, the combiner thread then proceeds to the local flat combing stage, and applies local changes as described in the previous paragraph.